Tahidur-Rahman/Tahidur-Rahman/README.md

 - 🔭 I’m currently working as a Freelance Mobile Developer on **Upwork & Fiverr**, helping startups and businesses build their MVPs and scale their applications.
 - 🌱 I’m currently focused on advanced app architecture and exploring native module development for performance-critical tasks.
-- 💬 Ask me about **React Native, Flutter, Firebase, GraphQL, and cross-platform app deployment**.
+- 💬 Ask me about **React Native, Flutter, Firebase, GraphQL, and cross-platform app development**.
-- 📫 How to reach me: **md.tahidurrahman20@gmail.com**
+- 📫 How to reach me: **mdtahidurrahman20@gmail.com**
 - ⚡ Fun fact: ### 🛠️ Languages and Tools

 <p align="left">